leonhard-s/auraxium/README.md

 Named objects are based off the `Named` class and always cached.
 This base class adds the [`.name(locale='en')`](https://auraxium.readthedocs.io/en/latest/ps2.html#auraxium.Cached.name) method and adds the [`.get_by_name()`](https://auraxium.readthedocs.io/en/latest/ps2.html#auraxium.) method, which is also cached.

-This caching strategy is almost identical to the one used for IDs, except that it uses a string constructed of the lowercase name and locale identifier to store objects (e.g. `'en_sunderer'`).
+This caching strategy is almost identical to the one used for IDs, except that it uses a string constructed of the lower-case name and locale identifier to store objects (e.g. `'en_sunderer'`).

 ### Caching